-Window and Door arrangements
+Window and door arrangements

 The size, shape and positioning of windows significantly influences scale and proportions of a building.
-In the past size and shape was limited by construction costs and technology which meant windows were small restricting daylight and views.
-You now have the opportunity to use larger window openings to make the most of solar gain and beautiful views and vistas of the National Park.
-You should however follow these principles:
+In the older rural buildings around the Park, the size and shape of the windows has been kept small for climatic reasons where no construction or technological solutions existed, restricting daylight and views.
+Victorian windows tend to be larger but the traditional window to wall ratios, elevational rhythm and symmetry is retained.
+Today, windows are highly insulated and engineered giving you the opportunity for larger openings making the most of solar gain and the beautiful views of the National Park.

+You should follow the following principles when designing your window arrangement

-- Keep the range of opening sizes to a minimum so the building does not appeared cluttered - Arrange openings in order to maximise solid to void appearance - Keep the arrangement simple, observing the central axis generated by the shape of the wall.
+- Keep the range of opening sizes to a minimum so the building does not appeared cluttered - Get the right balance between wall and window with eaves as low as possible.
+If there is too much space between the windows and eaves the building will look out of balance. - Keep the arrangement simple, observing the central axis generated by the shape of the wall.
 Windows should be on the axis or purposefully off the axis. - Dormers and rooflights generally should be aligned with ground floor windows and should not be bigger than the lower windows.